-SCHEDULE A VISIT
+SCHEDULE A GET-TO-KNOW-YOU VISIT

 For more tips on what to look for and how to choose a NJ pediatrician, go to healthychildren.org.